I'm really not qualified to give health advice. But when it comes to nutrition, medical doctors for the most part have no bloody idea!

 In the future please email me your questions at [email protected] as this page is getting too long!

 Hi!
 Quick question for you......
-I was wondering would you recommend the paleo diet for prednisone female models?
+I was wondering would you recommend the paleo diet for female models?
 Thanks :)

 ReplyDelete